 Event insurance must be secured, and the event host or sponsor must provide confirmation of insurance at least one week prior to the event.

 CSUPD will conduct a security assessment based on information provided from the event organizers and such other information CSUPD may obtain.
-CSUPD, in consultation with the Public Safety Team, will assess security needs based on objective and credible evidence of specific risks, and not on assessment of the content, viewpoints, opinions, or anticipated expression of event speakers, sponsors, participants, community, or performers.
+CSUPD, in consultation with the Assistant Vice President for Safety and Risk Services, will assess security needs based on objective and credible evidence of specific risks, and not on assessment of the content, viewpoints, opinions, or anticipated expression of event speakers, sponsors, participants, community, or performers.
 Permissible factors for consideration include but are not limited to: (a) the proposed location of the event, (b) the estimated number of participants based on event organizer estimates and any other relevant information, including past or similar events at CSU or other locations, (c) the time of the day that the event is to take place, (d) the date and day of the week of the event, (e) the proximity of the event to other activities or locations that may interfere, obstruct, or lessen the effectiveness of the security measures being implemented, (f) the resources needed to secure the event, (g) the anticipated weather conditions, (h) the estimated duration of the event, and (i) any similar viewpoint- and content-neutral considerations relevant to assessment of security needs.

 CSUPD will make security recommendations that, in its professional judgment, will address security threats identified as a result of the evaluation.
 The goals of CSUPD’s security recommendations will be to: